Skip Navigation

 • Website security

-• SSL Certificate (Secure Socket Layer) - A standard security feature which establishes an encrypted link between a website and a customer.
+• SSL Certificate (Secure Socket Layer) - A standard security feature that establishes an encrypted link between a website and a customer.
 It is often identified by a lock icon.

 • Social media integration